paulswithers/domino_todo/docs/pages/developing/views.md

 1. Change the "On Refresh" combo box option to "Refresh Display".
     ![Refresh Display]({{site.baseurl}}/images/developing-views-refresh.png "Refresh Display"){: .shadow}

     The application will be used offline on HCL Nomad and the views should automatically update as soon as changes are made.
 For this reason the views will be set to refresh the display whenever refreshing is needed.
-{: .why .indented #why1}
+    {: .why #why1}
 1. Switch to the third tab, "Style" with the gradient icon.
 1. In the "Header" section, change the style to "Simple".
     ![Header]({{site.baseurl}}/images/developing-views-header.png "Header"){: .shadow}